bookofproofs/bookofproofs.github.io/_sources/history/20th-century/levin.md

 * He submitted his thesis 0n the growth of an entire function along a ray, and the distribution of its zeros with respect to their arguments to the University of Rostov in 1936 but, although the thesis was submitted for a Candidate's Degree, the university took the highly unusual step of awarding Levin the higher degree of Doctor of Science (equivalent to a D.Sc.).
 * Levin returned to Odessa when the university reopened again but at this stage the functional analysis school at Odessa was closed down.
 * Vladimir Petrovich Potapov, who had been one of the non-Jewish students in the functional analysis group and had become a Ph.D. student of Levin's in 1939, tried hard to influence the university authorities to reverse their decisions.
-* Selim Krein, like his older brother, worked on functional analysis and, after writing some papers with his older brother and with his advisor, he worked with Levin.
 * These papers were all written in Russian and the last two also had Boris Korenblum as a joint author.
 * Levin used to include his own, yet-unpublished results as well as new original proofs of known theorems.
 * In 1956, the year he published the first edition of his famous book, Levin organised a scientific seminar which attracted many participants and trained a whole generation of first class mathematicians.